-Hyundai Motorsport has taken its sixth individual podium result of the 2019 FIA World Rally Championship (WRC) with Sébastien Loeb and co-driver Daniel Elena claiming third position after an exciting battle with Sébastien Ogier.
+Hyundai Motorsport has taken its sixth individual podium result with Sébastien Loeb and co-driver Daniel Elena claiming third position after an exciting battle with Sébastien Ogier.

-Sunday’s itinerary covered the 14.41km Bio Bio, 18.06km Lircay and 15.28km San Nicolas stages.
-Bio Bio was repeated after regroup and technical zone as the Power Stage.
+Sunday’s itinerary covered the 14.41km Bio Bio, 18.06km Lircay, and 15.28km San Nicolas stages.
+Bio Bio was repeated after regroup & technical zone as the Power Stage.

 Andreas Mikkelsen finished in seventh place, scoring a few manufacturer points, but it was a contrasting weekend for the Norwegian after his podium finish in Argentina.
 Thierry Neuville could not participate in the rally on Sunday following his crash on Saturday’s SS8 (Maria Las Cruces).
 He will return at Rally de Portugal in a few weeks’ time.

-The Rally Chile result sees a change at the top of the drivers’ classification with the non-scoring Neuville dropping down to third with a 12-point deficit to Ogier and two points to Ott Tänak.
-In the manufacturers’ Hyundai Motorsport continues to lead the way, with a strong advantage of 29 points.
+The Rally Chile result sees a change at the top of the drivers’ classification with the non-scoring Neuville dropping down to third position, with a 12-point deficit to Ogier and two points to Ott Tänak.
+Overall, Hyundai Motorsport continues to lead the way with a strong advantage of 29 points.

 Crew Notes: Sébastien Loeb/Daniel Elena (#19 Hyundai i20 Coupe WRC)